Dakhzx/minimal-starter-dots/README.md

 Switch theme waybar refers to the switch wallpaper Switch-gray or switch-purple is reffered to the switch-gray and switch-purple wallpaper

-The themes are incompleate because they are meant to be coustomised totally by you path to themes config/mythemes/
+The themes are incompleate because they are meant to be coustomised totally by you.
+Path to themes = config/mythemes/

 ## Required dependencies
 1. Rofi- for app launching